Pay by Mobile Withdrawals Explained 2026: A Complete Guide

 • Withdrawal speeds vary: e-wallets and debit cards are often the fastest (sometimes same day), while bank transfers can take 1–5 business days.

-• Receive Your Funds: Once approved, your winnings will appear in your linked bank account or e-wallet.
+• Receive Your Funds: Once approved, your winnings will be deposited into your linked bank account or e-wallet.

 Action Pay by Phone Bill Debit Card PayPal / Skrill / Neteller Bank Transfer